jonax1337/PasswordManager/README.md

 - Verify your master password is correct (case-sensitive)
 - Check that the database file hasn't been corrupted
 - Try copying the file to a different location
+- **Check for lockout**: Look for security warnings in the login screen

+**Database permanently locked**
+- **Don't panic**: Your data is safe, just protected
+- **Find security file**: Look for the path shown in the error message
+- **Delete security file**: Remove `security.encrypted` from app data folder
+- **Restart app**: Lockout protection will be reset
+- **Use correct password**: Be extra careful to avoid re-lockout

 **Import not working**
 - Ensure the KeePass file opens correctly in KeePass first
 - Verify you're using the correct password for the import
 - Try importing a smaller test database first

+**Legacy database compatibility**
+- Old databases are automatically upgraded to new security format
+- First save after upgrade will use enhanced PBKDF2 encryption
+- Keep backups of original files before upgrading

 ### Getting Help